 Dolby Atmos and DTS: X

-In complement to traditional surround sound formats, there are also newer surround sound technologies such as Dolby Atmos and DTS: X. These technologies use multiple speakers placed in different locations in a room to create a 3D soundstage, where sounds can be heard from above, in addition to the traditional left, right, and center channels.
+In complement to traditional surround sound formats, there are also newer surround sound technologies such as Dolby Atmos and DTS: X. These technologies use multiple speakers placed in different locations in a room to create a 3D soundstage, where sounds can be heard from above, in addition to the traditional left, right, and centre channels.

 This creates a more realistic and immersive audio experience, as the sound can be heard from all around the room, making it feel like it is coming from all directions.